sachini1997/angular-firebase-chat-app-GTalk/README.md

 # angular-firebase-chat-app-GTalk
-Made with angular8 and firebase...
+Made with angular8 and firebase
+For practicing
 ==================